dreamtools/dreamtools/README.rst

 The **dreamtools** executable
 ------------------------------------------

-.. note:: Challenges available within DREAMTools provide a mechanism to obtain a template and the gold standard used in the scoring.
+:Note: Challenges available within DREAMTools provide a mechanism to obtain a template and the gold standard used in the scoring.
 However, some data have restrictions and require the user to accept conditions of use.

-    In the current version of DREAMTools, you will need to create a login/password on www.synapse.org , which will be used to download some data files.
+:note about synapse: In the current version of DREAMTools, you will need to create a login/password on www.synapse.org , which will be used to download some data files.

-    The first time you run a challenge within DREAMTools, files will be downloaded from Synapse.
+:restrictions: The first time you run a challenge within DREAMTools, files will be downloaded from Synapse.
 You may be asked to accept some conditions of use (e.g. D8C1challenge).

 For users, **DREAMTools** package provides an executable called **dreamtools**, which should be installed automatically.